 Setup and Workflow: What Happens When You Stop Thinking About It

 After you connect your calendar, tl;dv joins your scheduled Zoom, Google Meet, and Microsoft Teams calls automatically as a visible participant.
-There is no separate app to open, no link to paste, and no moment where you have to remember to press record.
-“It shows up. tl;dv can email attendees ahead of time to flag that the meeting will be recorded, which removes one more thing to remember.
+Nothing to open and no link to paste.
+On Google Meet, someone already in the call admits it, which is Google’s flow rather than ours, and a fair place for that decision to sit. tl;dv can also email attendees ahead of time to flag that the meeting will be recorded, which handles disclosure before anyone joins.

 When the meeting ends, the output is already there.
-The recording, speaker-labeled transcript, and structured summary are available without any extra steps.
+The recording, transcript, and structured summary are available without any extra steps.
 You can skim the highlights, jump straight to key moments, or share a short clip with someone else.
-There is no export, no upload, and no copying between tools.
+No export, no upload, no copying between tools.

-The important thing is that tl;dv does not demand perfect behavior.
-If you forget about it, it still works.
-If the meeting runs long, it keeps recording.
-If you come back weeks later needing to know what was actually agreed, the information is still there, searchable and clearly attributed.
+tl;dv does not demand perfect behavior.
+Once your recording rules are set, it applies them without you having to remember.
+If you come back weeks later needing to know what was actually agreed, the information is still there and searchable.

 How Teams Actually Use tl;dv Day to Day

 Across teams, the pattern is the same.
 People stop thinking in terms of individual meetings and start thinking in terms of continuity.
-Conversations stop being isolated events and become something you can return to, compare, and build on later.
+Conversations stop being isolated events and become something you can return to and build on later.

 tl;dv for Marketing